awslabs/aws-c-mqtt/README.md

     aws_mqtt_op_complete_fn *on_unsuback,
     void *on_unsuback_ud);
 ```
-Unsubscribes from the topic filter given. `topic_filter` must persist until `on_unsuback` is called.
+Unsubscribes from the topic filter given. `topic_filter` is copied.
 The packet_id of
 the UNSUBSCRIBE packet will be returned, or 0 on error.

 ```c